2018 All-Ireland Senior Football Championship final: Summary

 While Tyrone reduced the deficit by two early in the second half, with points from Connor McAliskey and Kieran McGeary narrowing Dublin's margin somewhat, the team in blue, affectionately known as "the Dubs", had accumulated an unassailable lead.
 The second thirty-five minutes were not entirely without incident, however; Dublin had pulled further out of sight, with points from Ciarán Kilkenny and Brian Fenton further diminishing whatever minuscule chances Tyrone had at mounting a comeback.
 However, in the sixty-sixth minute, Tyrone were given a late opportunity to draw near again, as Philly McMahon brought down Colm Cavanagh with a rash challenge, granting Tyrone a penalty - this was coolly dispatched by Peter Harte, breaching Stephen Cluxton's net for the first time in the game.
 Later, John Small was given a second yellow card, and ergo sent off, leaving Dublin to finish with just fourteen men.
 Ultimately, a point at the death from Kevin McManamon put the victory beyond any doubt.
 Conor Lane, the County Cork native, blew the final whistle, confirming Dublin's victory with a margin of six points.
 The final score was 2–17 to 1–14.
 The man of the match award was bestowed upon Jack McCaffrey, who received the award ahead of his other nominated teammates, Kilkenny and Mannion.

 As captain, goalkeeper Stephen Cluxton, making his 200th appearance for the county, lifted the Sam Maguire Cup aloft from the Hogan Stand.
-The win represented Dublin's fourth consecutive win under the management of Jim Gavin, a feat only previously achieved by two other counties - Kerry and Wexford.
+The win represented Dublin's fourth consecutive win under the management of Jim Gavin, a feat only previously achieved by teams from two other counties - Kerry and Wexford.
 It also further extended Dublin's unbeaten run in the Championship; the side was last beaten in 2014.